-As a manager or legal administrator, even if your firm has a weekly or monthly timekeeping deadline, ask your paralegals to input their time while they are doing the work and you will see an increase in paralegal utilization numbers from all that lost time.
+As a manager or legal administrator, even if your firm has a weekly or monthly timekeeping deadline, ask your paralegals to input their time while they are doing the work, and you will see an increase in paralegal utilization numbers from all that lost time.
 And the great thing about this one method is that you don’t even have to ask them to do more work than they’re already doing.
-You’re just asking them to not lose any of the billable work that they’re already doing.
+You’re just asking them not to lose any of the billable work that they’re already doing.

 Billable hours don’t tell the whole story.
 Not every billable hour is equal.

-If someone is billing more hours than normal to complete a project, just for the sake of trying to increase their billable hours, then there will be a hit to the remaining key drivers: realization and productivity.
+If someone is billing more hours than normal to complete a project just for the sake of trying to increase their billable hours, then there will be a hit to the remaining key drivers: realization and productivity.
 This is why all three of these numbers are factors that need to be addressed when you are trying to increase paralegal profitability.

-What is Paralegal Realization?
+What is paralegal realization?

 Paralegal realization is the percentage of recorded time that ends up staying on the bill versus the amount that was entered into the billing system.
-For example, if $2,000 worth of time is recorded in the billing system, but $500 of that time is later written down by the billing partner and the client is billed $1,500, then the realization rate on that paralegal’s time is 75%.
+For example, if $2,000 worth of time is recorded in the billing system, but $500 of that time is later written down by the billing partner, and the client is billed $1,500, then the realization rate on that paralegal’s time is 75%.